lboyer4/keyboardCommands/README.md

-## Available Scripts

-In the project directory, you can run:

 ### Description

-This project was built to give for the user to be able to practice keyboard shortcuts by using flashcards to prompt the user.
+This project is built to give the user a way to practice keyboard shortcut commands by being prompeted with flashcards.
+The incorrect cards are then saved to local storage for the user to practice at a later time.

 ### Installation